« July 2019 | Main | January 2016 »

 Many guides on the net use gpsd to feed ntp via shared memory.
 That’s an additional overhead and complexity, especially if we want to enable Galileo reception (gpsd initialises the U-blox the way it sees fit).
 I prefer to let the NTP daemon read the NMEA stream from the GPS receiver itself, avoiding the middle man.

-In this guide we’ve chosen to use NMEA output from the GPS module via the ntp Generic GPS Receiver driver 20 ( https://www.eecis.udel.edu/~mills/ntp/html/drivers/driver20.html ) and the PPS signal via driver 22 ( https://www.eecis.udel.edu/~mills/ntp/html/drivers/driver22.html ).
+In this guide we’ve chosen to use NMEA output from the GPS module via the ntpsec Generic GPS Receiver driver 20 ( https://docs.ntpsec.org/latest/driver_nmea.html ) and the PPS driver ( https://docs.ntpsec.org/latest/driver_pps.html ).

 You will need a Raspberry Pi 4B, the Uputronics Raspberry Pi+ GPS Expansion Board and a suitable GPS antenna.

-This guide assumes that you’re using Raspbian Buster Lite or later.
-It should work on Bullseye as there's now no dependency on wiringPI.
+This guide assumes that you’re using Raspberry Pi OS Bookworm, 64-bit Lite edition.
 Download and write this to an SD card.

 See https://www.raspberrypi.org/documentation/installation/installing-images/windows.md